We were asked to write a “Contemporary love poem” for MICA interview -

 Some people can go to any lengths to get a job done right.

-a fairly good mark in advertising.
+Yes, I am speaking about myself.
+Over the past few months, I’ve made a fairly good mark in advertising.
 My boss, however, would prefer calling it a dent in advertising.
 I’d learned the ropes of the trade and was willing to handle any Kingfisher Swimsuit Calendar Assignments.

 Although I appeared a perfectionist, deep down I realized that to be a successful Copywriter, there was still one area of improvement – Long Hair.